Home » Course » Dessert » Supreme Black Bean Brownies (Easy + Vegan)

 How To Store Leftovers

-Store black bean brownies in an airtight container on the counter for up to 5 days.
-For longer storage, they can be kept in the refrigerator for up to 10 days.
+Black bean brownies can be stored in an airtight container on the counter for up to 5 days or in the refrigerator for up to 10 days.

 Adjusting For Dietary Restrictions